-With the SmartMode feature, when a button is selected from the Home screen, each display in the station can show unique information.
-For example, when Cruising is selected from the Home screen, one display can show the Navigation chart and another display can show the Radar screen.
+The SmartMode items are geared toward an activity, such as cruising or docking.
+When a SmartMode button is selected from the home screen, each display in the station can show unique information.
+For example, when Cruising is selected from the home screen, one display can show the navigation chart and another display can show the radar screen.